-- 5.1 This guideline applies to all mines or part/s thereof, mine employees, irrespective of employment category, and contract employees in the SAMI that might be exposed to COVID-19 in the performance of their duties. - 5.2 This guideline provides minimum requirements and best practices for the mitigation and management of COVID-19 outbreak amongst mine employees returning to work and any other person/s at mines following the COVID-19 South African lockdown.
-The aim is to ensure good health and safety of employees on and after RTW. - 5.3 This Guideline must be read in conjunction with the following where applicable: - 5.3.1 Amended regulations issued in terms of section 27(2) of the Disaster Management Act, 2002. - 5.3.2 Directions issued by the Minister of Mineral Resources and Energy in terms of regulation 10(8) of the regulations issued in terms of section 27(2) of the Disaster Management Act No. 57 of 2002. - 5.3.3 Guiding Principles of Management of COVID-19 in SAMI. - 5.3.4 Guidelines developed by the World Health Organization; National Department of Health, National Department of Employment and Labour.
+- 5.1This guideline applies to all mines or part/s thereof, employees, irrespective of employment category, and in the SAMI that might be exposed to COVID-19 in the performance of their duties. - 5.2This guideline provides minimum requirements and best practices for the compilation of a COP for the prevention, mitigation and management of COVID-19 outbreak.
+The aim is to ensure that mine employees returning to work and any other person/s at mines, are protected from transmission of the Coronavirus at the workplace, and where reasonably practicable, in the community, whilst providing guidance to all stakeholders regarding their roles and responsibilities in the management of COVID-19 outbreak. - 5.3This Guideline must be read in conjunction with the following documents and any other applicable statutory obligations related to COVID-19: - 5.3.1 Regulations issued in terms of section 27(2) of the Disaster Management Act, 2002. - 5.3.2 Directions issued by the Minister of Mineral Resources and Energy in terms of regulation 10(8) of the regulations issued in terms of section 27(2) of the Disaster Management Act No. 57 of 2002. - 5.3.3 Guiding Principles of Management of COVID-19 in SAMI. - 5.3.4 Guidelines developed by the World Health Organization; National Department of Health, and National Department of Employment and Labour.